Why Bowser Could Become Major Pick-Up for Defense

 Oct 6, 2024; Foxborough, Massachusetts, USA; New England Patriots quarterback Jacoby Brissett (7) is sacked by linebacker Jordyn Brooks (20), linebacker Emmanuel Ogbah (91), and linebacker Tyus Bowser (51) during the first half at Gillette Stadium. / Brian Fluharty-Imagn Images

 Tyus Bowser stepped off of a red-eye flight from Seattle to Miami.
-Three days later he was the starting outside linebacker for the Miami Dolphins against the New England Patriots.
+Three days later, he was the starting outside linebacker for the Miami Dolphins against the New England Patriots.

-Bowser played for the Ravens from 2017-2022.
-Weaver was a coach the defensive line coach for Baltimore from 2021-2023.
+Bowser played for the Ravens from 2017-2022, and Weaver was Baltimore's defensive line coach from 2021-2023.

 WEAVER KEPT AN EYE ON BOWSER WHILE HE WAS OUT OF FOOTBALL